PragmaticCoding/PragmaticCoding.github.io/docs/_beginners/part5.md

 In order to organize our application so that the GUI will be separated from the business logic, and to facilitate the creation of a Reactive application, we'll need to adopt a framework.
 There are lots to choose from, but I'm going to use one that I've developed myself that I find works very well.

 This framework is called Model-View-Controller-Interactor (MVC-I).
-Rather than spend a lot of time talking about how it works, we'll just start cook it up as simple as possible and it should be clear how things go as we build it out in our application.
+Rather than spend a lot of time talking about how it works, we'll just start by cooking it up as simple as possible and it should be clear how things go as we build it out in our application.

 But, to start with, we'll need the skeleton to build everything on.
 So here we go.